 - Participating in field trips and special projects to support the program, including an overnight trip to the Marin Headlands in the spring.

 - Being a positive and contributing member of the professional community at Burke’s.

 Below are the personal and professional qualities that we believe are important for the success of the person in this role.
 Unless specifically noted as a prerequisite for the role, these qualifications and skills are preferred.
 We know many candidates bring a full complement of experience, skills, and ideas, even if they don’t check every box of a job description.
 If you meet many of our criteria, please don’t hesitate to apply.
 Every application gets serious consideration, including those with skill sets that we may not have included here.
 We welcome all applicants who will bring a unique perspective and personal characteristics to our amazing team.

-- differentiation of instruction
+- Phonics instruction